pvcraven/networking-class/source/labs/networking_layer/networking_layer.rst

 Do the following:

-* Set the host name (computer name) on your Raspberry Pi.
+* Set the host name (computer name) on a Linux computer like your Raspberry Pi.
+Don't use ``raspi-config``, because that is specific to the Pi, we want a method that will work for all Linux computers.
   Document how this is done.
 * Explain how to set the hostname on a Windows computer.
 * Explain how the ``/etc/resolv.conf`` and ``/etc/hosts`` files on Linux work.